 - Suspected intracranial bleeding and subarachnoid haemorrhage (SAH):

-- Lumbar puncture must be performed in a case of clinically suspected intracranial bleed or SAH if CT or MRI does not confirm the diagnosis.
+- LP must be performed in a case of clinically suspected intracranial bleed or SAH if CT or MRI does not confirm the diagnosis.

 - Within the first 6-12 hours the differentiation between genuine subarachnoid blood and traumatic admixture of blood may be difficult.

 - To administer medications via the CSF - intrathecal therapy: